-Connected packaging - also commonly known as smart packaging - refers to product packaging designs which incorporate technology, providing an enhanced user experience, increasing product engagement while collecting relevant data in the process, which provides a deeper level of knowledge about the consumers’ preferences and behaviour.
+Connected packaging - also commonly known as smart packaging - refers to product packaging designs that incorporate technology, providing an enhanced user experience, increasing product engagement while collecting relevant data in the process, which provides a deeper level of knowledge about the consumers’ preferences and behaviour.

 And if you are thinking about complex, expensive and time-consuming brand apps, which would require users to download and potentially waste time, forget about it.
-The digital experiences offered by smart packaging, can be as simple as using the camera of the smartphone to scan a QR code.
+The digital experiences offered by smart packaging can be as simple as using the camera of the smartphone to scan a QR code.
 We will showcase some creative and yet simple smart packaging examples later in this article.

-According to Appetite Creative Solutions’ Founder and Managing Director Jenny Stanley, the engagement generated by these interactive digital experiences can bring countless benefits for brands which decide to invest in this type of packaging. “[The engagement] leads to a deeper connection between customers and brands, as customers appreciate being involved and understood, and come back for more”, Jenny states.
+According to Appetite Creative Solutions’ Founder and Managing Director Jenny Stanley, the engagement generated by these interactive digital experiences can bring countless benefits for brands that decide to invest in this type of packaging. “[The engagement] leads to a deeper connection between customers and brands, as customers appreciate being involved and understood, and come back for more”, Jenny states.